astronomer/docs/astro/best-practices/deploy-with-api.md

     ```

-3. Build the Docker image using the `imageRepository`, `imageTag`, and `AIRFLOW_PROJECT_PATH` values that you retrieved earlier.
+3. Build the Docker image using the `imageRepository`, `imageTag`, and `ASTRO_PROJECT_PATH` values that you retrieved earlier.

     ```bash

-   docker build -t imageRepository:imageTag --platform=linux/amd64 $AIRFLOW_PROJECT_PATH
+   docker build -t imageRepository:imageTag --platform=linux/amd64 $ASTRO_PROJECT_PATH

     ```